-- To provide knowledge, skills and professional values for a successful career in nutrition and potential entry into graduate education - To prepare graduates who demonstrate commitment to community service, leadership, communication and research skills as well as ethical values Provide students with important and new knowledge required for careers in agribusiness.
+- To provide knowledge, skills and professional values for a successful career in nutrition and potential entry into graduate education - To prepare graduates who demonstrate commitment to community service, leadership, communication, research skills, knowledge as well as ethical values.

-- Explain scientific basis of human nutrition, nutritional requirements, nutritional epidemiology and research methods. - Implement nutritional assessment, nutrient analysis of foods and dietary planning for individuals and group. - Describe the food chain and its impact on food choices and practices in social and behavioral contexts. - Demonstrate ethical behavior and values of professional conduct, according to good clinical practices. - Formulate ideas and opinions concerning food and diet. - Evaluate appropriate theories and methods (dietary, research, statistical) for health promotion, education and nutrition-related investigations. - Effectively perform and interpret statistical analyses for decision-making purposes in the field of nutrition. - Demonstrate the ability to work efficiently and effectively in group. - Communication effectively in oral and written forms with diverse audiences.
+- Explain scientific basis of human nutrition, nutritional requirements, nutritional epidemiology and research methods. - Implement nutritional assessment, nutrient analysis of foods and dietary planning for individuals and group. - Describe the food chain and its impact on food choices and practices in social and behavioral contexts. - Demonstrate ethical behavior and values of professional conduct, according to good clinical practices. - Formulate ideas and opinions concerning food and diet. - Evaluate appropriate theories and methods (dietary, research, statistical) for health promotion, education and nutrition-related investigations. - Effectively perform and interpret statistical analyses for decision-making purposes in the field of nutrition. - Demonstrate the ability to work efficiently and effectively in group. - Communicate effectively in oral and written forms with diverse audiences.

-Degree Requirements Required Credit Hours : minimum 120 hours General Education (Req.
+Required Credit Hours : minimum 120 hours General Education (Req.
 CH:39)

-Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM1103 ISLM1103 Islamic Culture
+Cluster 1: Va alues to Live By - Islam (3.00 hours) Credit Hours ISLM100 Islamic Culture 3.00